- 19 Feb 2026

 I searched for hardware and ended up ordering a powerbank station from China.
 No screen — just a compact unit with six powerbanks, each with multiple built-in cables, plus a SIM-based internet module.

 A sample arrived.
-I installed a local prepaid SIM, modified the device configuration and firmware so it would call my server instead of the vendor's default endpoint, and started writing the backend that could speak the station's protocol.
+I installed a local prepaid SIM, modified the device configuration, and started writing the backend that could speak the station's protocol.

 Backend was fast

-Backend Software developer is my full time job.
-I had already a good experience so it took me a few weeks to build working draft.
+Backend development is my full-time job.
+I already had solid experience, so it took me a few weeks to build a working draft.

 As hosting, I considered AWS first because I knew it well from work.
 But for a pet project it was overkill — both in cost and complexity.
 I rented a small Hetzner server, used Dokku, and deployed a Spring Boot service.
 Swagger became my "control panel."
 When you're operating alone, being able to test and tweak quickly matters more than elegance.